Why don’t you come and join us for a free green “workout” and gardening experience in Winsford Gardens, the home of the Penge Green Gym?

 4. Is there a toilet?

 Unfortunately we don’t have toilet facilities on the site.
-A composting toilet for volunteers is a project we currently have in planning but which has been held up because of a planning dispute over the garden boundaries.
+A composting toilet for volunteers is a project we currently have in discussion but which was held up because of a planning dispute over the garden boundaries.
 We do have arrangements to have access to toilet facilities that are about 200 yards away.

 5. How can I get one of your t-shirts?